 Overall, Nutmeg has much more choice than Wealthify in terms of the number of portfolios it offers, with 10 risk-rated options in its Fully Managed range, compared with 5 for Wealthify.
 For Nutmeg these are simply numbered from 1 to 10, with 10 representing the highest level of risk with a greater exposure to equities.
 Wealthify's portfolios are categorised as Cautious, Tentative, Confident, Ambitious and Adventurous.
 Both Nutmeg and Wealthify offer ethical versions of these portfolios, which we go on to discuss in the next section of this review.

 What sets Nutmeg apart from Wealthify is the fact that, in addition to its Fully Managed portfolios, it also has a cheaper range of Fixed Allocation portfolios, as well as a more sophisticated suite in its Smart Alpha offering.
-While for the purposes of this review, we're comparing the Fully Managed portfolios with Wealthify's portfolios, it is worth noting that these other options are available from Nutmeg and that they may better suit some investors' needs.
-You can read more about Nutmeg Fixed Allocation and Nutmeg Smart Alpha portfolios (powered by J.P.
-Morgan Asset Management) in our independent Nutmeg review.
+In addition, Nutmeg now offers Thematic investing, allowing investors to gain exposure to particular themes, such as technological innovation, which invests in things like robotics, cyber security and AI.
+For the purposes of this review, we're simply comparing Nutmeg's Fully Managed portfolios with Wealthify's 5 standard portfolios.
+You can read more about Nutmeg Fixed Allocation, Smart Alpha portfolios (powered by J.P.
+Morgan Asset Management) and Thematic investing in our independent Nutmeg review.

 Wealthify vs Nutmeg - ethical portfolios